guoyu07/think-debug/README.md

-# think-installer
+# think-deubg
-installer for thinkphp5
+debug for thinkphp5